AbdoGKash/kiss_principle/README.md

 Overly complicated code is hard to read, debug, and maintain.
 KISS suggests that **simpler is better** whenever possible.

-Below are three examples showing how to apply KISS in real-life scenarios.

 ## Benefits of KISS in Flutter/Dart